-Overall, the Fund's assets have fallen since the previous valuation mainly due to the much poorer than anticipated investment returns.
+Overall, the Fund's assets have grown since the previous valuation but by a much smaller amount than anticipated.
 This has had an adverse impact on the funding position.

 Changes to the estimated cost of the Fund's liabilities

 Economic factors